RESPPONSE: Rapid Evidence Study of a Provincial Population Based COhort for GeNder and SEx

-The tests being used in this study have been validated for research use only.
-While we will inform you if the tests are positive, these are not a replacement for medical diagnostic tests for COVID-19.
-If at any time during this study you are recommended by a healthcare provider to have a test for COVID-19 or if you need a COVID-19 test for any other reason, you should still go ahead and have that test at a standard testing clinic.
+A positive result means you have developed antibodies to the COVID-19 virus either through infection or vaccination.
+However, it is important to note that the test being used in this study has been validated for research use only.
+While we will inform you of your test result, it is not a replacement for medical diagnostic tests for COVID-19.
+If at any time during this study you are recommended by a healthcare provider to have a test for COVID-19 or if you need a COVID-19 test for any other reason, it’s important you follow any public health or medical professional recommendations you have received.

 - How will my taking part in this study be kept confidential?

 Participant confidentially will be respected.
 Your rights and privacy are legally protected by federal and provincial laws that require safeguards to ensure that your privacy is maintained.

 If you decide to partake in this study, you will be assigned a unique study number.
 This number will be used on any research-related information (including DBS samples) collected about you during the course of this study, so that your identity will be kept confidential.
 Your DBS samples will be stored in a freezer at the Vaccine Evaluation Centre at BC Women’s Hospital until the end of the study, for a maximum of 10 years.
 After this 10-year maximum, your samples will be destroyed if they were not already.

 Your survey data and a copy of your informed consent will be stored on REDCap – a database that meets strict hospital-level privacy and security standards.
 Information that contains your identity will remain only with the Principal Investigator and/or her designate for the purpose of monitoring the research.
 No information that discloses your identity will be removed or released without your consent unless required by law.